wallarm/product-documentation/include/waf/upgrade/migrate-to-overlimit-rule-ingress-controller.md

     * The rule does not have the explicit equivalent option for the `wallarm_process_time_limit_block` directive.
 If the rule sets **Register and display in the events**, the node will either block or pass the `overlimit_res` attack depending on the [node filtration mode][waf-mode-instr]:

         * In the **monitoring** mode, the node forwards the original request to the application address.
 The application has the risk to be exploited by the attacks included in both processed and unprocessed request parts.
-        * In the **safe blocking** mode, the node blocks the request if it is originated from the [greylisted][greylist-docs] IP address.
+        * In the **safe blocking** mode, the node blocks the request if it is originated from the [graylisted][graylist-docs] IP address.
 Otherwise, the node forwards the original request to the application address.
 The application has the risk to be exploited by the attacks included in both processed and unprocessed request parts.
         * In the **block** mode, the node blocks the request.
 1. Delete the `wallarm_process_time_limit` and `wallarm_process_time_limit_block` NGINX directives from the `values.yaml` configuration file.